olso2066/BINF3630_SP25/README.md

-# BINF3630_SP25
+# BINF360 Spring 2025
-Data and analyses for Bioinformatics Spring 2025
+Data and analyses for Bioinformatics Spring 2025 at Augustana University

-Directories
+🌱 **Welcome!** 🦋
+Here you will find a set of scripts and analyses - this is very much a work-in-progress

+**Directories**

 * Rbootcamp
 * RNAseq